-Labs are currently being used by schools in these regional districts:
+The Labs model has been used by schools in these regional districts:

 Kent, Federal Way, Seattle, Blaine, Edmonds, Sedro-Woolley, Nooksack Valley, Renton, Quil Ceda Tulalip, Burlington, Yelm, Auburn, Riverview, & Everegreen

 INSPIRE serves as an incubator for new users to learn about the Learning Labs model.
 This may look like:

 • Formal research-practice partnerships: Currently Dr. Jessica Rigby is leading a team of College researchers and district leaders on understanding principal and coach leadership practices in implementing Labs.
 This project is funded by the Bill & Melinda Gates Foundation.
 Learn more.

 • Informal scholar-practitioner partnerships: Currently we are collaborating with Seattle’s Department of Education and Early Learning and Seattle Public Schools to co-facilitate Labs with a new grouping of educators– teams of math and literacy interventionists— in levy-supported elementary schools.